opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 During a redline test, a **feedback actor** monitors the test for errors in real time.
 It tracks each worker and their associated clients, marking their status as either running or paused.

-When everything is healthy, clients stay “running” and keep sending requests.
+When the system is healthy, clients remain in the **running** state and continue sending requests.

 If failures start piling up, the feedback component can “pause” individual clients to give the system a breather.